Lisa A. Pierson, DVM

 - Get the dry food out of your cat’s diet.

 - See the Cat Food Composition chart.
 Feed canned food with less than 10% of calories from carbohydrates.
 Next, look at the fat and protein.
-In general, aim for higher protein and lower fat.
+In general, aim for higher protein (at least 40%) and lower fat (~50% or less).

 - If you are caring for a diabetic cat that is on insulin please read Feline Diabetes – especially the STOP sign section – and make sure that you understand the highly probable need to decrease the insulin dosage if you are decreasing the carbohydrate intake of your cat.